Astro Container API (experimental)

 renderToResponse()

-Section titled renderToResponse()It renders a component, and it returns a Response
+Section titled renderToResponse()It renders a component, and it returns a Response object.

 import { experimental_AstroContainer } from "astro/container";import Card from "../src/components/Card.astro";

-const container = await experimental_AstroContainer.create();const result = await container.renderToResponse(Card);
+const container = await experimental_AstroContainer.create();const result = await container.renderToResponse(Card);It accepts a number of options.

 Rendering options

-accept an object as their second argument:
+Section titled Rendering optionsBoth renderToResponse and renderToString accept an object as their second argument:

 export type ContainerRenderOptions = { slots?: Record<string, any>; request?: Request; params?: Record<string, string | undefined>; locals?: App.Locals; routeType?: "page" | "endpoint";

-Section titled slotsType: Record<string, any>
+Section titled slotsType: Record<string, any>;

 Use this options if your component needs to render some slots.

-If your components renders one slot, pass an object with default
+If your components renders one slot, pass an object with default as key:

 import Card from "../src/components/Card.astro";

-If your component renders named slots, use the keys of the object to name the slots:
+const result = await container.renderToString(Card, { slots: { default: "Some value"}});If your component renders named slots, use the keys of the object to name the slots:

-------<div> <slot name="header" /> <slot name="footer" /></div>
+------<div> <slot name="header" /> <slot name="footer" /></div>import Card from "../src/components/Card.astro";

-const result = await container.renderToString(Card, { slots: { "header": "Header content", "footer": "Footer" }});
+const result = await container.renderToString(Card, { slots: { "header": "Header content", "footer": "Footer" }});You can also render components in cascade:

-import Card from "../src/components/Card.astro";import CardHeader from "../src/components/CardHeader.astro";import CardFooter from "../src/components/CardFooter.astro";
+------<div> <slot name="header" /> <slot name="footer" /></div>import Card from "../src/components/Card.astro";import CardHeader from "../src/components/CardHeader.astro";import CardFooter from "../src/components/CardFooter.astro";

-const result = await container.renderToString(Card, { slots: { "header": await container.renderToString(CardHeader), "footer": await container.renderToString(CardFooter), }});
+const result = await container.renderToString(Card, { slots: { "header": await container.renderToString(CardHeader), "footer": await container.renderToString(CardFooter), }});request option

 Section titled request optionType: Request